We can become better at mixing techno songs (tracks) as a DJ by practicing. We can become better faster by practicing mixing with the right songs.

 Key (Harmonic Mixing)

-Harmonic mixing is the mixing from a song in a certain key to another song in a certain key that is pleasant/interesting to hear.
-One method we can use to choose a harmonically mixable song is by using the Camelot Wheel.
+Harmonic mixing is mixing from a song in a certain key to another song in a certain key that sounds musically correct.
+A method we can use to choose harmonically mixable songs is by using the Camelot Wheel.

 A Camelot Wheel is visible in the image here below.
 In this image, we see keys, such as Cm and F♯M. When a key has a lowercase m, it is a minor key, and when it has an uppercase M, it is a major key.